kiyoon/tmux-send.nvim/README.md

   - tmux-send.nvim can detect the target pane's running program for a better experience (e.g. detects vim and paste in paste mode)
   - tmux-send.nvim does not rely on LSP so it's lighter.
 Just grab the exact part you need.
     - Tip: use [treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) to easily select function/class/if/loop etc.
-  - tmux-send.nvim can send [Nvim-Tree](https://github.com/nvim-tree/nvim-tree)'s files with absolute path to another pane.
+  - tmux-send.nvim can send [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) (and others) files with absolute path to another pane.
 - [vim-screenpaste](https://github.com/kiyoon/vim-screenpaste) if you're using screen.